Olaw2jr/fortressos/DEVELOPMENT_GUIDE.md

 Welcome, contributor!
 This guide provides detailed instructions for setting up your development environment, understanding our project structure, and following our development workflows for FortressOS.

-We're thrilled to have you on board!
+We're thrilled to have you on board and look forward to your contributions to our Next.js application.

 ## Table of Contents